Asif Mahmud: Controversies

-Contractor Licence Issued to Father
+Contractor Licence issued to father

-In March 2025, Billal Hossain, father of Adviser Asif Mahmud Shojib Bhuiyan, received a contractor license from the Local Government Engineering Department (LGED) in Cumilla.
-Adviser Bhuiyan initially denied knowledge of the license but later confirmed its authenticity, stating it was obtained without his consent and that no work had been undertaken using it.
-On April 24, 2025, the LGED Cumilla district office officially cancelled the contractor license issued to Billal Hossain, citing procedural concerns.
+In March 2025, Billal Hossain, father of Asif Mahmud, received a contractor license from the Local Government Engineering Department (LGED) in Comilla.
+Asif Mahmud initially denied knowledge of the license but later confirmed its authenticity, stating it was obtained without his consent and that no work had been undertaken using it.
+On April 24, 2025, the LGED Comilla district office officially cancelled the contractor license issued to Billal Hossain, citing procedural concerns.